 So, can fleas live in carpets?
-For pet owners, fleas are an unfortunate part of having animals in the home and from time to time you may notice an infestation on your pet – maybe you’ve tried flea foggers?
+For pet owners, fleas are an unfortunate part of having animals in the home, and from time to time, you may notice an infestation on your pet – maybe you’ve tried flea foggers?

-But treating your animal for fleas may not be enough, you need to consider your home too!
+But treating your animal for fleas may not be enough; you need to consider your home too!
 For the yard, you can try these quality flea sprays for lawns.

-How Can Fleas Live In Carpets?
+Details: Can Fleas Live in Carpets?
+Fleas in the Carpet

-Of course, the fleas can simply fall from your pet onto the floor and set up shop deep within the fibers of your carpet, where they can thrive quite well.
+Of course, the fleas can fall from your pet onto the floor and set up shop deep within the fibers of your carpet, where they can thrive quite well.

 Related: Dawn Dish Soap for Fleas